-This will confirm the agreement reached in the negotiations leading up to the 2004 WGA Theatrical and Television Basic Agreement to establish a committee comprised of representatives of the Guild and the Companies which will meet on an "as needed" basis to discuss ways to improve and expedite the credit determination process for both theatrical and television motion pictures.
+This will confirm the agreement reached in the r WGA Theatrical and Television Basic Agreement of representatives of the Guild and the Companibasis to discuss ways to improve and expedite the both theatrical and television motion pictures. nt to establish a committee comprised ies which will meet on an "as needed

+Sincerely,

 /s/ J. Nicholas Counter III President

+ACCEPTED AND AGREED:

 WRITERS GUILD OF AMERICA, WEST, INC., on behalf of itself and its affiliate, WRITERS GUILD OF AMERICA, EAST, INC.

 By: /s/ John McLean Executive Director, WGAw